A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Integrated Waveform Optimisation for ISAC

 Finally, we introduce this unified approach that maximises the whole ISAC system KLD, which ensures improved radar detection and communication reliability while satisfying minimum subsystem KLD constraints and adhering to a predefined power budget.
 The optimisation problem is expressed as,

-The total power constraint in \eqref{eq:unified_const3} limits the combined radar and communication power to $P_\mathrm{T}$.
+The total power constraint in \eqref{eq:unified_const3} limits the combined radar and communication power to $P_\mathrm{T}$, and optimises the power allocation between the two subsystems.
 To solve this non-convex problem, the ADMM is employed.
 This approach unifies the projected gradient method used for radar waveform optimisation and the IPM technique used for communication waveform optimisation, efficiently handling the coupling between subsystems while decomposing the complex problem into more manageable subproblems.
 This involves introducing auxiliary variables $\mathbf{Z}_{\mathrm{r}}$ and $\mathbf{Z}_{\mathrm{c}}$ such that $\mathbf{Z}_{\mathrm{r}} = \mathbf{W}_{\mathrm{r}}$ and $\mathbf{Z}_{\mathrm{c}} = \mathbf{W}_{\mathrm{c}}$.
 The augmented Lagrangian for the problem is given as,

 where $\mathbf{U}_{\mathrm{r}}$ and $\mathbf{U}_{\mathrm{c}}$ are the dual variables (Lagrange multipliers), and $\rho > 0$ is the ADMM penalty parameter.
 The ADMM algorithm proceeds iteratively, updating the primal variables $(\mathbf{W}_{\mathrm{r}}, \mathbf{W}_{\mathrm{c}})$, auxiliary variables $(\mathbf{Z}_{\mathrm{r}}, \mathbf{Z}_{\mathrm{c}})$, and dual variables $(\mathbf{U}_{\mathrm{r}}, \mathbf{U}_{\mathrm{c}})$.
 The updates are given as follows,